lennono/Estate-System/README.md

 # Estate-System
-A JEE application, where clients can sell and bid on houses.
+A JEE application, where clients can sell and bid on properties.

 ## Overview: